Local, state, and federal laws

 42 USC § 3601 et seq.

 The Fair Housing Act prohibits various forms of discrimination in a wide variety of housing and real estate practices.
 It proscribes discrimination based on race, color, national origin, disability, religion, sex, and familial status.
 42 U.S.C. § 3604.
 Under the Act, a housing provider cannot refuse to sell or rent to an individual based on his/her belonging to one or more of those protected classes.
 Id. at § 3604(a) & (f)(1).
-In addition, the housing provider cannot discriminate in the terms, conditions or privileges of the sale or rental of a property, or in the provision of services or facilities.
+Also, the housing provider cannot discriminate in the terms, conditions or privileges of the sale or rental of a property, or in the provision of services or facilities.
 Id. at § 3604(b) & (f)(2).
-With respect to persons with disabilities, a housing provider has an affirmative duty to provide reasonable accommodations to its rules, policies, practices, or services when necessary to ensure an equal opportunity to use and enjoy a dwelling and to permit reasonable modifications such as physical improvements that ensure access to units and common areas.
+Concerning persons with disabilities, a housing provider has an affirmative duty to provide reasonable accommodations to its rules, policies, practices, or services when necessary to ensure an equal opportunity to use and enjoy a dwelling and to permit reasonable modifications such as physical improvements that ensure access to units and common areas.
 Id. at § 3604(f)(3)(A) & (f)(3)(B).
 The Act also makes it illegal to coerce, intimidate, threaten, or interfere with a person who exercises his/her rights under the Act.
 Id. at § 3617.

 Tenant remedy: A tenant may be able to use a housing provider’s violation of the Act to defend against an eviction action.